Support for community-based organizations creating social change

 Embodiment and Open-Heartedness - I am committed to an embodied, open-hearted approach to facilitation, incorporating ritual, movement, storytelling, and other practices that engage participants as whole human beings and invite people to deepen their relationships with one another as they work together.

-Racial Equity - I recognize the structural nature of oppression and that racism is woven through all social issues.
-I apply a racial equity lens to my work with groups, which means centering the experiences of those most impacted by structural racism in learning and in developing strategies that are grounded in equity and inclusion.
+Equity and Inclusion - I recognize the structural nature of oppression.
+I apply an equity lens to my work with groups, which means centering the experiences of those most impacted by structural oppression in developing strategies that are grounded in equity and inclusion.
+I recognize that racism is woven through all social issues.

-Transforming Dynamics of Power and Oppression - I bring an intersectional feminist perspective to my work with groups, understanding the interconnectedness of all forms of oppression, including transphobia, heterosexism, ableism, classism, sexism, and white supremacy.
-As a facilitator, I am not neutral toward systemic inequity - I believe that transforming unequal power dynamics is part of the role of the facilitator in the popular education tradition.
+Transforming Dynamics of Power and Oppression - As a facilitator, I am not neutral toward power dynamics within groups.
+I believe that transforming oppressive power dynamics is part of the role of the facilitator in the popular education tradition.
+I bring an intersectional feminist perspective to my work with groups, understanding that all forms of oppression are connected, including transphobia, heterosexism, ableism, classism, sexism, and white supremacy.

 Systems Thinking - I love systems and structure, and I believe that building systems and capacity through training, planning, and community-building can help organizations create greater impact with their work.
 I bring a birds-eye perspective, looking at whole systems and adding structural analysis..